Caulerpa Prolifera Invasion

 About Caulerpa prolifera

 Caulerpa prolifera is a fast-growing species of algae commonly sold in aquarium stores.
-It is native to the warm, tropical waters of Florida and in the Caribbean.
+It is native to the warm, tropical waters of Florida and the Caribbean.
 C. prolifera is a particularly hardy strain, able to tolerate depths most other macroalgae cannot.
-In California, it is considered invasive as it can choke out native species of plants and seaweed and is inedible to most native fish.
+In California, it is considered invasive as it can choke out native species of plants and seaweed, and is inedible to most native fish.

 The Caulerpa genus has been shown to rapidly outcompete native plants in areas where it is introduced, displacing wildlife and altering the ecosystem around it.
 A single blade can sprout a whole new plant, making it hard to remove without constant monitoring.
 It also contains toxins that repel most fish outside its native range.
 A close cousin of C. prolifera, Caulerpa taxifolia, was discovered in California in 2000 and took almost 7 years to eradicate.
 In that time, it did serious damage to native eelgrass habitats.
 While they have since recovered, this new species of Caulerpa is poised to do the same if it is not swiftly eradicated.

-5 Ways that You Can Help Caulerpa Eradication
+How You Can Help Eradicate Caulerpa

 1